 Stanford University

-Stanford is at the heart of Silicon Valley and has spawned more successful startups than any other university, with a culture deeply rooted in entrepreneurship.
+Stanford is at the heart of Silicon Valley and has spawned more successful startups than any other university, with a legendary tech transfer office.

 Commercialization Approach